You are here

 Falsification - Falsification of any required information or documentation will cause the application for admission to be rejected, or may result in immediate dismissal if the student is already enrolled.

 Satisfactory Progress - To retain F-1 status, a non-immigrant student must complete a minimum of 12 credit hours per semester, maintain a cumulative grade point average of 2.0 or above and complete a certificate or a degree program in six semesters.

 Financial Support - F-1 and M-1 students are not normally eligible for federal financial assistance programs.
-Jefferson College has no scholarships for international students.
-An international student should not plan on working, either on or off campus, to help pay college expenses.
+Jefferson College has limited scholarships for international students.
+An international student may be eligible to work on campus to help pay college expenses.